 What is Hip Arthroscopy?

 Hip arthroscopy is a minimally invasive surgery that is performed through 2-3 very small incisions to evaluate and treat a variety of hip conditions.
 During a hip arthroscopy, Dr. Stewart inserts a small camera through one of the incision sites that then provides an image up on a screen for him to view the hip joint.
 He then places small surgical instruments through the incision sites to correct the hip pathology that is present and causing your symptoms.

 Hip arthroscopy may be indicated for the following reasons:

 - Debridement of loose bodies: Bone chips or torn cartilage debris cause hip pain and decreased range of motion and can be removed with hip arthroscopy.

 - Femoroacetabular impingement: Femoroacetabular impingement, or FAI, is a condition resulting from abnormal pressure and friction between the ball and socket of the hip joint resulting in pain and progressive hip dysfunction.
-When left untreated, this leads to the development of secondary osteoarthritis of the hip.
+When left untreated, this leads to the development of secondary osteoarthritis of the hip and may require an arthritis doctor.

 - Removal of adhesions: Adhesions are areas of built up scar tissue that can limit movement and cause pain.